-To fully appreciate Kabul you need to book a Solo Tour Guide, your private friendly tour guide.
-He will be able to show you around like a local.
+To fully appreciate Kabul you need to book a Solo Tour Guide, your private friendly tour guide for solo travelers.
 Whether you want to see the tourist sites, places off the beaten track or discover new experiences, the Solo Tour Guide is there to help you.
 In conclusion, he looks after your safety and welfare at all times.

 Total cost for the guide services of Akbar for one day (8 hours) = a non refundable deposit of USD 45 by Paypal.
 Or major credit card (Visa, Mastercard, American Express) PLUS USD 50 in cash to Akbar after his services.
 Total 95 US dollars.

 Alternatively for the guide services of Akbar for half a day (4 hours) = a non refundable deposit of USD 20 by Paypal.
 Or major credit card (Visa, Mastercard, American Express) PLUS USD 30 in cash to Akbar after his services.
 Total 50 US dollars.

 This does not include transport, entrance fees or any food & beverage costs.